Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Flixbus

-FAQs about the train journey from Ljubljana to Göttingen
+What do people frequently ask about the train journey from Ljubljana to Göttingen?

 Want to know more about your journey from Ljubljana to Göttingen?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.